 Using a preacher bench, begin in hand.
 You are going to curl up the dumbbell until the bicep touches.
-Then the starting location using the same path.
-Complete your set then switch arms.
+Then the starting location uses the same path.
+Complete your set, then switch arms.

 By adding these, you will add some size to those guns.

-Here are a few of the torso that is more effective exercises using dumbbells only.
+Here are a few of the torsos that are more effective exercises using dumbbells only.